Employment

 Community Engagement & Feeder Program Involvement

-• Actively engage with middle school swim programs and youth development initiatives to create a pipeline of mission-appropriate student-athletes.
+• Actively engage with middle school baseball programs and youth development initiatives to create a pipeline of mission-appropriate student-athletes.

 • Promote TMI Athletics in the community to attract and retain student-athletes who align with the school’s values.